IRPO: Boosting Image Restoration via Post-training GRPO: Abstract

 \section{Abstract}

-Recent advances in post-training paradigms have achieved remarkable success in high-level generation tasks, yet their potential for low-level vision remains rarely explored.
-Existing image restoration (IR) methods rely on pixel-level hard-fitting to ground-truth images, struggling with over-smoothing and poor generalization.
-To address these limitations, we propose IRPO, a low-level GRPO-based post-training paradigm that systematically explores both data formulation and reward modeling.
-We first explore a data formulation principle for low-level post-training paradigm, in which selecting underperforming samples from the pre-training stage yields optimal performance and improved efficiency.
-Furthermore, we model a reward-level criteria system that balances objective accuracy and human perceptual preference through three complementary components: a General Reward for structural fidelity, an Expert Reward leveraging Qwen-VL for perceptual alignment, and a Restoration Reward for task-specific low-level quality.
-Comprehensive experiments on six in-domain and five out-of-domain (OOD) low-level benchmarks demonstrate that IRPO achieves state-of-the-art results across diverse degradation types, surpassing the AdaIR baseline by 0.83 dB on in-domain tasks and 3.43 dB on OOD settings.
+Post-training has become effective for high-level generation, but its role in low-level vision remains underexplored.
+Existing image restoration methods often rely on fixed pixel-wise fitting to ground-truth images, which can lead to over-smoothing and weak generalization.
+We propose IRPO, a GRPO-based post-training framework for deterministic restoration models.
+IRPO is built around two axes: data formulation and reward modeling.
+For data formulation, we select the 30\% underperforming samples from the pre-training stage, which improves both accuracy and training efficiency.
+For reward modeling, we combine fidelity-oriented and quality-aware feedback with three components: a General Reward for structural fidelity, an Expert Reward that uses a Vision-Language Model as a coarse visual-quality judge, and a Restoration Reward for task-specific low-level cues.
+Experiments on six in-domain and five out-of-domain (OOD) benchmarks show that IRPO improves the AdaIR baseline by 0.93 dB on in-domain tasks and 3.43 dB on OOD settings.
 Our code can be shown in \url{https://github.com/HaoxuanXU1024/IRPO}.